 Edward Lear was a British poet and painter.
 Although he wrote many poetry volumes and travel journals, he is best known for his Book of Nonsense, first published in 1846, which consists of drawings and short poems he wrote for the grandchildren of Lord Derby.
 While he is not credited as the inventor of the limerick, the poems of the Book of Nonsense would be defined as such today.
 This online collection includes the multiple editions published from 1846 to 1880.
 It also includes the many derivitive editions and works which call the Book of Nonsense their inspiration as well as correspondence from Edward Lear to give insight into this remarkable artist and poet.

 These collections allows the public, research and learning communities to discover unique and exceptional digitized and born digital materials held at Florida State University and partner institutions:

-FSU Digital Collections for uniquely FSU digitized materials from Special Collections and Archives, Heritage Protocol, University Archives and the Claude Pepper Library, the Harold Goldstein Library and the Warren D. Allen Music Library.
+FSU Digital Collections for uniquely FSU digitized materials from Special Collections and Archives, Heritage Protocol & University Archives, the Claude Pepper Library, the Harold Goldstein Library and the Warren D. Allen Music Library.
 For instructions on using this repository, visit our How to Find Materials page.